Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Introduction

 \section{Introduction}

 Various types of data admit symmetric structure explicitly or implicitly, and such symmetry is often formalized with {\em action} of a {\em group}.
-As a typical example, an RGB image can be regarded as a function defined on the set of 2D coordinates $\mathbb{R}^{w \times h} \to \mathbb{R}^3$, and this image admits the standard shift and rotation actions on the coordinates.
-Data of 3D object/scene accepts SO(3) action \cite{pointcloud, Octrees}, and molecular data accepts permutations \cite{molecule} as well.
-To leverage the symmetrical structure for various tasks, equivariant features are used in many applications because they preserve the symmetrical structure existing in the observation space.
+As a typical example, an RGB image can be regarded as a function defined on the set of 2D coordinates $\mathbb{R}^{2} \to \mathbb{R}^3$, and this image admits the standard shift and rotation on the coordinates.
+Data of 3D object/scene accepts SO(3) action \citep{pointcloud, Octrees}, and molecular data accepts permutations \citep{molecule} as well.
+To leverage the symmetrical structure for various tasks, equivariant features are used in many applications in hope that such features extract essential information of data.

-Fourier transform (FT) is one of the most classic tool in science that utilizes an equivariance relation to investigate the symmetry in data.
-Originally, FT was developed in order to study the symmetry induced by the shift action $a \circ f(\cdot):= f(\cdot -a)$ on a square-integrable function $f \in L_2(\mathbb{R})$.
-FT transforms $f$ invertibly to another function $\Phi(f) = \hat f \in L_2(\mathbb{R}) $, which satisfies $(a \circ \hat f)(\omega)= e^{-i a \omega} \hat f(\omega)$ and hence the equivariant relation $\Phi(a \circ f) = e^{i a \omega} \Phi(f)$.
-By this equivariant mapping, FT achieves the decomposition of $L_2(\mathbb{R})$ into shift-invariant subspaces (also called \textit{frequencies}), which are useful for various tasks.
-This idea is extendable to the actions of general groups, and are extensively studied as \textit{harmonic analysis on groups} \citep{Rudin1991, Tolli}.
-The theory of FT is also the mathematical foundation of group convolution (GC)~\cite{SteerableCNN, PracticalEquiv, cohen2014learning,cohen2016group, weiler2019general}, which is a recent popular approach to equivariance \cite{kondor_generalized, intertwinersTaco, generalCNN}.
-Defined as a composition of group convolutional layers, a group convolutional neural network extracts spectral information of the dataset for various types of inference.